Hubardo

 Hubardo is the sixth studio album by American avant-garde metal band Kayo Dot.
-It is a concept double album self-released and funded through pre-orders on frontman Toby Driver's Ice Level Records in 2013.
-It is the follow up to Gamma Knife, which was released in 2012.
-It is Kayo Dot's longest album and its first double album, and contains aspects of black metal, post-rock, jazz fusion, and chamber music.
+It is a concept double album self-released and funded through pre-orders on frontman Toby Driver's Ice Level Music in 2013.
+It is the follow-up to Gamma Knife, which was released in 2012.
+It is Kayo Dot's longest album and its first double album, and contains aspects of black metal, post-rock and chamber music.
 It was picked as the 4th best album of 2013 on indie music website SputnikMusic.

 Hubardo was co-produced by Driver and longtime producer Randall Dunn.
 Occasional collaborator and former maudlin of the Well vocalist Jason Byron recorded his first vocal performance since 2001's maudlin of the Well album Leaving Your Body Map on the song "The Black Stone".
 He also wrote the lyrics for the album and a 40-page book, entitled "The Sword of Satan", packed with the vinyl copy of the album detailing the story behind Hubardo.

 After leaving Hydra Head Records and releasing Gamma Knife independently, Driver crowdfunded the album entirely through pre-orders on independent music website Bandcamp.
 Shortly after the release of the album, Driver announced that he was in the process of producing a triple LP "super limited black vinyl" that was limited to 200 pressings which contained a 40-page book detailing the concept behind the album entitled "The Sword of Satan" written by Jason Byron.

 Writing and recording

 After leaving Hydra Head, Driver felt that "labels were not interested in what I was doing".
 He said that the return to the more metal-based sound of early Kayo Dot albums was sparked prior to the making of Gamma Knife because he felt frustrated with "bland, unthoughtful, weak metal coming out and receiving acclaim."
 The budgets for Stained Glass and Gamma Knife were minuscule, thus limiting the scope in which those projects could be conceived; however, with Hubardo, the group had a set budget that was considerably larger, allowing the band to create an album on a grander scale.
 Additionally, Driver was able to dedicate his time to writing the album due to a lack of day job.
-Due to increased repetition and an aspect of catchiness, guitarist Ron Varod characterized the album as "pop".
+Due to increased repetition and an aspect of catchiness, they characterized the album as "pop".

 The album was recorded at Randall Dunn's studio in Seattle, Washington after receiving a sizeable amount of funding from their crowdfunding attempt via the group's Bandcamp page.
 This reportedly allowed the group much more flexibility to undertake such a large project.

-Unlike past albums, the entire live band performed on the record, including guitarist Ron Varod played lead guitar on the album.
+Unlike past albums, the entire live band performed on the record.
 Driver plays the bass guitar on the album, as well as synthesizers, piano, and organ.
 Shortly after the release of the album, longtime collaborator Mia Matsumiya and Terran Olson moved and are no longer a part of the band's live incarnation.
 No word has been given if they will return to future Kayo Dot releases.